Chenguiti6444/French-Climate-Tweets-Classification-and-Sentiment-Analysis/README.md

 ## Project Structure
 The project is organized as follows:
 - `Twitter_Data_Scraping.ipynb`: Jupyter notebook for scraping tweets using the `snscrape` library.
-- `Tweets_Preprocessing.ipynb`: Notebook for preprocessing the scraped tweets, including text cleaning, normalization, and standardization.
+- `Tweets_Preprocessing.ipynb`: Notebook for preprocessing the scraped tweets.
 - `Tweets Polarity Predictions (TFIDF).ipynb`: Predicting tweet polarity using TF-IDF vectorization and machine learning models.
 - `Tweets Polarity Predictions (Word2Vec).ipynb`: Predicting tweet polarity using fine-tuned Word2Vec embeddings and machine learning models.
 - `Further_Analysis_of_Tweets.ipynb`: Additional analysis of tweets, including visualizations such as word clouds and co-occurrence networks.